inducer/pyopencl/doc/source/runtime.rst

         |std-enqueue-blurb|

         *None* may be passed for local_size.

+        If *g_times_l* is specified, the global size will be multiplied by the local size. (which makes the behavior more like Nvidia CUDA) In this case, *global_size* and *local_size* also do not have to have the same number of dimensions.

         .. versionchanged:: 0.92
             *local_size* was promoted to third positional argument from being a